Achievement unlocked: body weight (80kg) deep squat 🏋️✌️

 I just don't care about the performance.
 Make it fast enough that I don't get annoyed by lag, that's good enough for me.

 This FSFE campain is pretty neat: public money, public code.
-Basically it says that all software developed with public money should be FLOSS.
-I signed it and you should consider signing it, too.
+I signed it. https://publiccode.eu

 While I agree that performance alone is a bad reason to choose a tech stack I still think that performance is important.
 On the other hand expressiveness and effectiveness of the language are important as well.
 He makes a pretty good case.